paseo-network/paseo-action-submission/pas/PAS-10-Onboard-paras-coretime.md

 ### Support

-- If there are no cores available or any other issue is faced, please escalate the issue on the same parachain onboarding, please contact the team at:
+- If there are no cores available or any other issue is faced, please escalate the issue on the same parachain onboarding or/and contact the team at:

 - https://matrix.to/#/#paseo-testnet-support:parity.io